Poker Basics, Poker Strategy, Tournaments

 MTT Poker Tip #7 – Learn How to Play Heads Up

-For that reason, it is extremely important that you have a good grasp of heads-up play and are ready to play one-on-one when the time finally comes.
+For that reason, you must have a good grasp of heads-up play and be ready to play one-on-one when the time finally comes.

 When the heads-up match starts, all ICM goes out the window, and you are playing a classic death match with a certain amount of money on the line.
 Often, the heads-up match will be for hundreds of your average buy-ins, which is why you need to be sure that you have a handle on the situation before you get there.

-If you master heads-up play ahead of time, you will often find yourself playing against a significantly inferior opponent, as many tournament players will not be very strong in these situations.
+If you master heads-up play in advance, you will often find yourself playing against a significantly inferior opponent, as many tournament players are not very strong in these situations.

 However, you definitely don’t want to be on the other side of that medal and be the one looking to get lucky to stack your opponent.